Phone Firms Promise tsunami Of Innovation At Barcelona Meeting - UrduPoint

 "We are at the doors of a new change of era driven by the intersection of Telco, Computing, Artificial Intelligence and Web3," said Jose Maria Alvarez-Pallete, boss of Spanish operator Telefonica and current chairman of industry body GSMA, which organises the Barcelona event.

-He promised the telecoms industry would be at the forefront of the "tsunami of innovation", adding: "Without telcos there is no digital future."
-But many of the firms are more concerned with finding a path back to profit as the global economy stutters and the wider tech sector slashes thousands of jobs.
+He promised that the telecoms industry would be at the forefront of a "tsunami of innovation", adding: "Without telcos there is no digital future."
+But many of the firms are more concerned with finding a path back to profit as the global economy stutters and technology firms slash thousands of jobs.

 In the first clear sign that the ills of the wider tech sector are reaching telecoms, equipment maker Ericsson announced 8,500 layoffs last week.